kevinboss/port/README.md

 ### list \[identifier\]

-identifier is optional, if not provided the user will be asked to select an image.
+identifier is optional, if not provided all images will be listed.
+If provided all images belonging to the same identifier will be listed.

 ### commit -t(ag)